Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

 \subsection{Prediction Module}

-In this section, we make predictions on a concatenation of semantic and behavioral information.
-We first integrate hierarchical semantic representations from IPC codes into contextual information on patents.
-Then we predict the classification probabilities of patent document $p_k$ with separate information decoders based on contextual information of the patent, and sequential embeddings of assignees.
+In this section, we focus on making predictions using a combination of textual information and behavioral applications.
+We first incorporate hierarchical semantic representations from IPC codes into the contextual information of patents, which enriches the patents with meaningful semantic features.
+Subsequently, we predict the classification probabilities of the patent document $p_k$ with separate information decoders.
+These decoders take into account both the contextual information of the patent and sequential embeddings of assignees to make their predictions.
+By considering these factors, our model aims to generate accurate and effective predictions that can be leveraged for various applications.

-\textbf{Multi-label Attention Layer.} In multi-label text classification problems, textual information contains abundant characteristics of patent documents and contributes to the classification process.
-In particular, each label represents different semantic information that focuses on different aspects of the text.
-In addition to the embeddings learned from the hierarchical taxonomy, we capture the static information for each IPC code to learn their unique characteristics, i.e., $\bm{H}^{S}_q$ for IPC codes in the $q$-th level, which are trainable parameters in this work.
-Therefore, we apply an attention mechanism to learn the patent representations by capturing the inherent dependencies between patent documents and IPC codes.
-The process is as follows,
+\textbf{Multi-label Attention Layer.} In multi-label text classification problems, textual information contains abundant characteristics of patent documents and contributes to the classification process \cite{DBLP:conf/aaai/YaoM019, DBLP:conf/ijcai/ShangMXS19, DBLP:conf/cikm/HuangCLCHLZZW19}.
+In particular, each label represents distinct semantic information that focuses on different aspects of the text.
+In addition to the embeddings derived from the hierarchical taxonomy, we also capture the static information associated with each IPC code to learn their unique characteristics.
+Specifically, we utilize trainable parameters $\bm{S}_q$ for IPC codes in the $q$-th level in this work.
+To leverage these aspects effectively, we employ an attention mechanism that captures the inherent dependencies between patent documents and IPC codes.
+This attention mechanism allows us to learn patent representations by selectively focusing on relevant information.
+The process can be summarized as follows,